Hot Eggnog Made with Duck Eggs

 You will need:

-Molenillo also known as molinillo or an electric mixer
+Molinillo is also known as molinillo or an electric mixer.

 Instructions:

-1. Separate the yolks from the whites and set aside.
-In a medium saucepan place the milk, coffee, and spices.
-Place over low heat, stirring constantly.
-Do not let it boil.
+1. Begin by separating the egg yolks from the whites and setting them aside.
+In a medium saucepan, combine the milk, coffee, and spices.
+Place the saucepan over low heat and stir constantly, ensuring it does not come to a boil.

-3. Proceeds to beat the yolks with the remaining sugar, remaining 1 teaspoon vanilla and 1 teaspoon of rum.
-Beat on high speed until it doubles in size and becomes pale yellow color.
-While it is beating on high stir in 1 cup hot milk gradually.
-This serves to temper the yolks before adding to the pan of hot milk.
-Now pour all the yolk mixture into the pan of milk mixture and stir constantly until has completely combined.
+3. Move on to beat the egg yolks with one Tablespoon of sugar, vanilla extract, and rum.
+Beat on high speed until the mixture doubles in size and turns a pale-yellow color.
+While the yolks are beating, gradually stir in 1 cup of hot milk.
+This step helps temper the yolks before adding them to the hot milk mixture in the saucepan.
+Once tempered, pour the entire yolk mixture into the saucepan with the remaining milk mixture and stir constantly until fully combined.

-4. Add a cup of this mixture by slowly pour into the bowl with the egg whites, mix and then pour the tempered beaten egg whites into the pan slowly while beating with a whisk or molenillo.
-Pour remaining rum, 2 tablespoons of sugar or to taste, and cook over medium-low heat until it has thickened slightly about 3-4 minutes.
-Serve hot in mugs.
-You can serve with crackers, cookies or fresh bread.
-Enjoy this energizing and refreshing beverage.
+4. Take 2 cups of this combined hot milk mixture and slowly pour it into the bowl with the beaten egg whites.
+Gently mix until well incorporated.
+Then, gradually pour the tempered beaten egg whites back into the saucepan while continuously whisking with a whisk or molinillo.
+Add the remaining rum, 2 tablespoons of sugar (or to taste), and cook over medium-low heat until the mixture thickens slightly, which should take around 3-4 minutes.
+Serve the ponche hot in mugs and accompany it with crackers, cookies, or fresh bread.
+Enjoy this invigorating and refreshing beverage.

 Notes:

-b) Only a small amount of rum is need, but optional if you do not want to add it.
-The alcohol evaporates so it does not taste strong at all.
+b) The addition of rum is optional, and only a small amount is needed.
+The alcohol evaporates during cooking, so the taste is not overpowering.
 Its purpose in the recipe is to help eliminate any egg odor.

 "A woman’s family is held together by her wisdom, but it can be destroyed by her foolishness." - Proverbs 14:1